VizzleTF/GeminiCommit/README.md

   - Basic knowledge of TypeScript and VS Code extension development

 ## Known Issues

+- If you encounter a 403 error, it may be due to API key issues or rate limiting.
+The extension now provides more detailed error information to help troubleshoot these issues.
+- Some users may experience network-related errors (like ECONNRESET).
+The extension now includes a retry mechanism to handle temporary network issues.

 Please report any issues or suggest improvements on our [GitHub Issues](https://github.com/VizzleTF/GeminiCommit/issues) page.